idiap/bob/src/python/measure/doc/index.rst

 ..
 Andre Anjos <andre.dos.anjos@gmail.com>
 ..
 Tue 19 Apr 19:00:07 2011 CEST

 ..
-Index file for the Python Torch::measure bindings
+Index file for the Python bob::measure bindings

 ========================
  Performance Evaluation
 ========================

-Methods in the :py:mod:`torch.measure` module help you evaluating error in multi-class or binary classification problems.
+Methods in the :py:mod:`bob.measure` module help you evaluating error in multi-class or binary classification problems.
 If you are not yet familiarized with aspects of performance evaluation, we recommend the following papers for an overview of some of the methods implemented.